hhkaos/awesome-arcgis/front-end/dojo/configurable-apps/README.md

 mechanism that allows users of an organization to create and configure **web applications** without having to write any code.

-There are more than 40 templates with different purposes: collect/edit data, compare maps/layers, explore/summarize data, get directions, map social media, provide local information, showcase 2D or 3D maps, etc.
+Until now Esri has released more than 40 [open source templates](#apps-developed-by-esri) with different purposes: collect/edit data, compare maps/layers, explore/summarize data, get directions, map social media, provide local information, showcase 2D or 3D maps, etc.

-This templates can be built for anyone, but Esri use to release new configurable apps, here you can see an evolution:
+The best thing is that **you as a developer can write your own templates** ([learn how](#training)).

+Check the configurable apps Esri has been releasing during the last years:

 [![Esri configurable apps evolution](https://docs.google.com/drawings/d/13qEcQp7Mh2wQwJmV2EMhj3__qwf7CI26MnEbGHnejSU/pub?w=1770&h=1318)](https://docs.google.com/drawings/d/13qEcQp7Mh2wQwJmV2EMhj3__qwf7CI26MnEbGHnejSU/pub?w=3539&h=2635)